Purchasing A Computer System

 When purchasing a monitor, avoid the temptation to pick a model or brand solely on price.
 While you can find some monitors for under $100, ask yourself is it worth it in the long run.
 Remember, you will be spending hours in front of it.
 Thus, get one that will put as little stress as possible on your eyes.

-The standard video card that is not built into the mother board now displays well over a million colors and plugs into a PCI or AGP slot.
+The standard video card that is not built into the system board displays well over a million colors and plugs into a PCIe slot.
 They have their own memory chip and are often used for higher end graphics such as required by some games or computer aided design (CAD) programs.
 It is possible to have two video cards for two different monitors.
 You often see this type of setup at many offices.
-For example, you can have one monitor that displays your Internet search page and another that displays your open word document.
+For example, you can have one monitor that displays your Internet search page and another that displays your open word processing document.

 Multimedia

-Multimedia is composed of a CD ROM drive, sound card, and speakers.
+Multimedia is composed of a camera, sound card, and speakers.
 This is now considered standard equipment for all new computer systems.
 Most system boards now have the sound card built-in.
+A CD-ROM drive is no longer standard multimedia equipment due to the popularity of online streaming.
+If desired, it must be added or there are external options available that plug into a USB port.

 The speakers should not be permanently mounted to or built into your monitor or CPU case, unless you are trying to cut down on the amount of space being taken up.
 Attached speakers will restrict sound flow.
 Detachable or loose speakers allow you to move them in such a way that you can get the best sound possible.